 On October 13, the Bridgestone World Solar Challenge starts.
-Vattenfall Solar Team are favorites again, now with an even lighter version of the winning car Nuna.
+Vattenfall Solar Team are favourites again, now with an even lighter version of the winning car Nuna.

 Vattenfall Solar Team and the Bridgestone World Solar Challenge 2019 in 100 seconds

 On Sunday 13 October, the Vattenfall Solar Team will start the Bridgestone World Solar Challenge in Australia as one of the favourites.

 The race from Darwin to Adelaide takes place every two years, but the race organiser revises the construction rules for the solar cars only every four years.

 "In 2017, all teams were allowed to inspect each other's cars to learn from their innovations.
 They are incorporating these insights into the construction of new models this year", says the team’s Chief Engineer Fères Hassan.
 "The cars are therefore looking increasingly alike, so what matters most is modifying the details."

 The NunaX also boasts a number of innovative changes when it comes to the details.

 Testing NunaX, driver Max van der Waals.
 Photo Jorrit Lousberg.

 A light and stable car

 Most of the gains that can be achieved in the construction of a car are in the aerodynamics.
 The lighter and smaller the car, the more efficient it can be.